 This course is designed to introduce the student to the clinical setting and the role that a massage therapist would play.
 The value of treatment planning, documentation and scope of practice will be defined.
-Students will also discuss the tools of the trade and how to identify which ones are most in demand.
-In addition, this course includes lab work in Swedish and seated massage.
+In addition, this course includes lab work in clinical massage, client consultation and discussing client homework.

-MT217 Skeletal System
+MT149 Skeletal System

-This course is designed to introduce the student to the anatomy and pathologies of the skeletal system and joints.
-Students will be introduced to Swedish gymnastics and ROM exercises.
-In addition, this course includes lab work in Swedish massage and role play of related pathologies.
+This course is designed to introduce the student to the anatomy, physiology, bone cells and tissues, along with classification and pathologies of the skeletal system and joints.
+In addition, students will be introduced to range of motion techniques and how it can be incorporated into massage.
+This course includes lab work in Swedish massage and role play of related pathologies.

-MT121 Muscular System
+MT141 Muscular System

-Lecture Hrs: 10 Credit Hrs: 1 This course is designed to introduce the student to the anatomy and pathologies muscular system, its functions, histology, anatomy, chemistry, nomenclature, contractions, and fiber movement.
-In addition, this course includes lab work in Swedish massage and role play of related pathologies.
+Lecture Hrs: 10 Lab Hrs: 10 Credit Hrs: 1 This course is designed to introduce the student to the anatomy and pathology of the muscular system, its functions, histology, anatomy, chemistry, nomenclature, contractions, and fiber movement.
+In addition, this course includes lab work in clinical massage